BCI Awards Judges 2025

 Mahendra Sehgal MBCI

 From Mahendra: I am an Indian Army veteran having served my country for 30 years.
-In addition, I have 18 years of corporate experience in Crisis Management, Business Continuity, Risk Management, Disaster Recovery and Training.
+In addition, I have over 19 years of corporate experience in Crisis Management, Business Continuity, Risk Management, Disaster Recovery and Training.
 Preparing and validating ERPs and BCPs are my forte.
-Apart form various professional certifications, I am MSc in Defence Studies, MBA (PM), MBCI, Six Sigma Green Belt and Member of Leaders Excellence at Harvard Square.
+Apart from various professional certifications, I am MSc in Defence Studies, MBA (PM), MBCI, Six Sigma Green Belt and Member of Leaders Excellence at Harvard Square.

-As a Senior Director – Indian Subcontinent in S&P Global, I am responsible for Crisis Management, Business Continuity and Risk Assessments to identify risks to employees, critical business operations and define mitigating measures that result in improved resilience and increased risk appetite of the company.
+As a Senior Director – Indian Subcontinent in S&P Global, I am responsible for Crisis Management, Business Continuity and Risk & Security Threat Assessments to identify risks to employees, critical business operations and define mitigating measures that result in improved resilience and increased risk appetite of the company.
 I periodically review, implement and maintain comprehensive and workable crisis management and business continuity plans for company’s Regional offices.
 I conduct regular training sessions and tabletop exercises for site incident management and business continuity teams.
-Such sessions have proved their efficacy during real time incidents ensuring safety and security of employees and continued business operations.
+Such sessions have proved their efficacy during real time incidents ensuring safety and security of over 18000 employees in my region and continued business operations.

-Having demonstrated my endurance to work long hours under pressure during real time incidnets, commitment, dedication, adaptability and flexibility, I have developed strong professional relationships with business leaders, peers, subordinates and industry professionals.
+Having demonstrated my endurance to work long hours under pressure during real time incidents, commitment, dedication, adaptability and flexibility, I have developed strong professional relationships with business leaders, peers, subordinates and industry professionals.

 Why did you want to become a BCI Awards Judge?